cremuzzi/docker-opensc/README.md

 This image runs the `pcscd` daemon by default.

-# 2. Execute any of the tools provided by OpenSC
+### 2. Then execute any of the tools provided by OpenSC

 for instance, you can dump a list of all the objects on your crypto device: